New Super Mario Bros. U: Gameplay

 New Super Mario Bros.
-U iterates on the gameplay featured in New Super Mario Bros.
-Wii with additional features.
+U iterates on the gameplay of New Super Mario Bros.
+Wii with new features and levels.
 The objective of each level is to reach the goal flag at the end of each level while avoiding enemies and hazards.
 The game can be controlled either using Wii U Pro Controllers, Wii Remotes, or Off-TV Play using the Wii U GamePad, where the game can be played solely on the GamePad's screen.
 Four players each using a controller play as a different character, being Mario, Luigi, Yellow Toad, and Blue Toad.
 In the "Boost Mode" feature, a fifth player using the Wii U GamePad can interact with the environment, such as putting blocks down that can be stepped on or stunning enemies by holding down on them.
 Certain game modes also allow players to play their own custom Mii characters.
-Bowser, The Koopalings, Kamek, Boom Boom, and Bowser Jr. appear as the game's main villains.
-Nabbit is a new antagonist who is chased after stealing an item from Red Toad.
-Once Nabbit is caught, Toad rewards the item to the player.
+Bowser, Boom Boom, the Koopalings, Kamek, and Bowser Jr., appear as the game's main villains.
+Nabbit is a new non-playable character who steals items from Red Toad and, when caught, rewards the player with items.

-Along with returning elements such as Ice Flowers and Yoshis, the flying squirrel is new a power-up that allows players to glide across long distances or slowly descend down vertical paths and cling to the side of the walls.
-Additionally, Baby Yoshis are an item can be carried by a player, with each baby Yoshi having a special ability dependent on its color, such as inflating in midair or illuminating dark areas.
-Some older power-ups also have new abilities, such as the Mini Mushroom now allowing players to run up walls.
+Along with returning elements such as Ice Flowers and Yoshis, the flying squirrel is a new power-up that allows players to glide across long distances or slowly descend down vertical paths and cling to the side of the walls.
+Additionally, Baby Yoshis are an item that can be carried by a player, with each baby Yoshi having a special ability dependent on its color, such as inflating in midair or illuminating dark areas.
+Some older power-ups also have new abilities.
 New Super Mario Bros.
 U features one large map containing all the game's worlds and levels, similar to that of Super Mario World.
 Some levels have multiple exits that lead to the different areas on the map.

-The game features two new modes of play, "Challenge Mode" and "Boost Rush".
+Two new gameplay modes are "Challenge Mode" and "Boost Rush".
 Challenge Mode adds restrictions and conditions, such as clearing levels with a short timer.
 Boost Rush takes place on an automatically scrolling level which increases in speed as players collect coins, with the goal of clearing the stage as quickly as possible.
-"Coin Battle" from New Super Mario Bros.
-Wii also returns, with the player now being able to customize the battles with the GamePad to place the coins and Star Coins on the course.
+"Coin Battle" from the prior entry also returns, with the player now being able to customize the battles with the GamePad to place the coins and Star Coins on the course.
 The Super Guide, which takes control of the player's character and moves it automatically through a level, is available in case the player has failed a level multiple consecutive times.
 The game originally utilized the now defunct Miiverse, which allowed players to share comments about particular levels with one another.